cwpearson/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

 ```

 > **NOTE**: Local halos must be up to date before synchronizing the data.
-Local halos are the grid
-points outside the computational domain which are used only by a single device.
-The mesh is
-distributed to multiple devices by blocking along the z axis.
-If there are *n* devices and the z-
-dimension of the computational domain is *nz*, then each device is assigned *nz / n* two-
-dimensional planes.
-For example with two devices, the data block that has to be up to date ranges
-from *(0, 0, nz)* to *(mx, my, nz + 2 * NGHOST)*
+Local halos are the grid points outside the computational domain which are used only by a single device.
+The mesh is distributed to multiple devices by blocking along the z axis.
+If there are *n* devices and the z-dimension of the computational domain is *nz*, then each device is assigned *nz / n* two-dimensional planes.
+For example with two devices, the data block that has to be up to date ranges from *(0, 0, nz)* to *(mx, my, nz + 2 * NGHOST)*.

-### Input and output buffers
+### Input and Output Buffers

 The mesh is duplicated to input and output buffers for performance reasons.
 The input buffers are
 read-only in user-specified compute kernels, which allows us to read them via the texture cache